-We headed straight for jemma el fna, it is a zoo there, so much smoke from bbq it appears to be burning, the snake charmers are there, camels, donkeys pulling carts, mopeds, bikes, cars, people, all on the square my head is on a swivel so I don't get hit by a motorcycle, we find a rooftop cafe and survey the scene, drinking mint tea, listening to the drum beat, the honking, the shouting of merchants advertising their wares, the monkey is all dressed up, getting off and on his little stool, the sky turns pink, the sun goes down, we take a cab back to the hotel.
+We headed straight for jemma el fna, it is a zoo there, so much smoke from bbq it appears to be burning, the snake charmers are there, camels, donkeys pulling carts, mopeds, bikes, cars, people, all in the square, my head is on a swivel so I don't get hit by a motorcycle, we find a rooftop cafe and survey the scene, drinking mint tea, listening to the drum beat, the honking, the shouting of merchants advertising their wares.
+The monkey is all dressed up, getting off and on his little stool, the sky turns pink, the sun goes down, we take a cab back to the hotel.

 There are a lot of stray cats here, also some stray dogs and quite a few storks.

 Morocco is home to 35 million inhabitants, mostly berbers who were converted to Islam by the Arabs who invaded in the eighth century.
 Morocco has also been occupied by the French and the Spanish.
 There are still two Spanish cities on the north coast of Morocco, Cueta and Mallila.

 Our guide, Mohamed, only wore his jalaba the first day.
 After that he wore ordinary street clothes.

 He took us to a spice market and a huge miscellaneous market that sold everything from silver to leather to old doors.
 I think he gets a cut when his group makes a purchase.
 It is that kind of an economy.
 Inshallah.